Well past the deadline

 - The number of days the statutory window has been exceeded

-- The specific statutory damages or penalty referenced by your state
+- The statutory damages or penalty your state allows, if any

-- Your forwarding address and a usable contact method for the reply
+- Your forwarding address and a contact method for the reply

-- A short, dated final window — commonly 7 calendar days
+- A short final window, commonly 7 calendar days

 When to send it

-Once the statutory return window has been exceeded by roughly two weeks or more with no refund, no itemization, and no response.
-Earlier than that, a standard security deposit demand letter is usually the right tool.
+Once the return window has been missed by roughly two weeks or more with no refund, no itemization, and no response.
+Before that, a standard demand letter is usually enough.

 What comes next